 If your trying to lose weight, you still need to eat a nutritious breakfast.
 This will help to keep your snacking urges to a minimum and give you the slow burning energy to cope with your activities.

 No matter what your fitness goals are, protein is essential.
 It’s proven to help fat reduction, lean muscle gain and is also essential for good health in general.

-To ensure your body gets adequate amounts for recovery and growth, 5 or 6 protein rich meals spread out throughout the day, equalling around 1 gram of protein for every gram of body weight, along with supplementation with a highly bio-available quality protein such as whey, is recommended.
+To ensure your body gets adequate amounts for recovery and growth, 5 or 6 protein rich meals spread out throughout the day.
+Try equaling around 1 gram of protein for every gram of body weight.
+Make sure you use supplementation with a highly bio-available quality protein such as whey.

 This will ensure you have enough protein in your body at all times, for your body to call upon for recovery, fat reduction and growth.